KaiWalter/automate-posts/posts/dipping-into-dapr-agentic-workflows.md

 Some other points I'd like to convey:

 - compared to the n8n flow, where one prompt yielded a structured intent and classification, it took some calibration on my end to balance out instructions handed to the orchestrator and the agents
-- when refactoring agents, especially renaming or deleting them, be sure to flush or clean up the agent state store; otherwise orchestrator will still try to involve orphaned agents
+- when refactoring agents, especially renaming or deleting them, be sure to flush or clean up the agent state store; otherwise, orchestrator will still try to involve orphaned agents
 - closely and repeatedly observe conversation flow to see where instructions need to be more precise or where the agent needs to be more capable
 - when passing file paths in task message, wrap it in something like square brackets - just separating with a blank from regular instructions caused that file path sometimes could not be resolved correctly